 Money from shares you sell is sent out within one business day of the business day that your redemption order is effective except as discussed below.
 In addition, as described above under "Transaction Processing," requests for redemptions by wire received before the daily cut-off time will normally result in proceeds being sent out by wire on the same day.
-Redemption proceeds could be delayed when you are selling shares you bought recently by check (the funds will be placed under a 10 calendar day hold to ensure good funds) or when unusual circumstances prompt the SEC to allow further delays.
+Redemption proceeds could be delayed when unusual circumstances prompt the SEC to allow further delays.
 Certain expedited redemption processes (e.g., redemption proceeds by wire) may also be delayed or unavailable when you are selling shares recently purchased or in the event of a non-routine closure of the Federal Reserve wire payment system.